kaspernissen/docs.humio.com/content/sending_logs_to_humio/integrations/docker.md

 types.
 For more details on creating parsers, see the [parsing page](/parsing.md).

-!!!
-Tip
+{{% notice tip %}}
 In terms of log management, Docker is just a transport layer.

 Before writing a custom parser, see the [integrations page](../overview/index.html) to see if Humio already supports your log type.
+{{% /notice %}}

 ## Metrics